Heart Rate Zone Calculator — Karvonen Method

 Understanding Your Zones

-Zone 2 (60–70%) — Aerobic base building and fat burning.
+Aerobic base building and fat burning.
 The "conversational" pace.
 Most of your training should be here.
+Why Zone 2 is your fat-burning zone →

 Why Use the Karvonen Formula?